Mr-Monster-0248/secure-coding-M2/IDOR/README.md

 # IDOR (Insecure Direct Object Reference)

-We made custom NodeJs servers to showcase the IDOR vulnerability.
-The IDOR vulnerability consist on accessing data that we should not be able to be fetching direction the document with no verification.
+We made custom Node.js servers to showcase the IDOR vulnerability.
+The IDOR vulnerability consist in accessing data that should not be able to be accessible, by fetching directly the data from the URL with no verification.

-## Run the project
+## Run the app

-The project use the monorepo technologie, therefor you can run both server form the the main `package.json` file
+The app uses the monorepo technology, therefore you can run both server form the single main `package.json` file at the root of this directory.

-- run the **unsafe** version
+- run the **unsafe** application:

 ```shell
 npm run start --workspace=unsafe
 ```

-- run the **safe** version
+- run the **safe** application:

 ```shell
 npm run start --workspace=safe